The Metrics Your Startup Should Actually Track

 - Later: engagement signals, feature discovery, NPS surveys

 Don't try to instrument everything at once.
 Get lifecycle events right, then add as you need to answer specific questions.
+A metrics system that's 70% of the way there but maintained and used is more valuable than a comprehensive system nobody checks.

 Building a product with proper instrumentation from day one?
 Let's talk →